afraenkel/fairness-book/book/content/03-harms.md

-These salient groups are defined by race, skin color, religion, sex, sexual orientation, gender identity, national origin, (old)-age, disability, or genetic information.
+These salient groups are defined by race, skin color, religion, sex, sexual orientation, gender identity, national origin, (old)-age, pregnancy, familial status, veteran status, disability, or genetic information.
 Which groups are protected by law, and who may identify with those groups, is a hotly contested matter regularly argued in the judicial system.

 *Disparate treatment* is the act of treating an individual unfavorably based on one of the protected characteristics listed